Resist : Reconstruction of irises from templates: Acknowledgements

 \section{Acknowledgements}

 The authors thank the reviewers for their valuable help in improving the manuscript.
-This work was supported in part by a fellowship and grant from Synchrony Financial Inc. and NSF Grant 1849904.
+This work was supported in part by Synchrony Financial Inc., NSF Grant 1849904, and the McNair scholar program.